Need Help?

 Omitting to inform your insurance company of your intention to let could invalidate your insurance or leave you under-insured.This means that you could be personally liable for any claim made against you.
 As a minimum you should ensure that you are covered for any third party liability in respect of injuries to your tenant whilst at your property

 If your property is leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could trigger the freeholder commencing forfeiture proceedings.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder commencing forfeiture proceedings.